huu4ontocord/MDEL/README.md

 Multi-Domain Expert Layers

-# Usage
+# Contributing

 To set up the development environment, run `make setup_dev`.
+This will setup the pre-commit hooks.